EMBL-PKU/BASALT/TUTORIAL.md

 ##### Required parameters:
 **Input data**:

 `-al` &nbsp;&nbsp; Multiple assembly files for binning.
 Assembly files can be short reads assembled fasta, long reads assembled fasta or hybrid assembled fasta.
 Fasta files are separated by comma.
+Note: BASALT now only supports multiple assembly files.

 `-ds` &nbsp;&nbsp; Sequence files for binning.
 Only short read sequences are valid.
 Default sequence files are pair-end library.
 Sequence files within pair-end library are separated by comma, and different pair-end library are separated by "\\;".

 **Optional parameters**: